A Living Will is a type of health care directive that lets you define your wishes for medical treatment and care in an emergency situation.

 You can use a Living Will to make religious or spiritual end-of-life arrangements, such as last rites or other religious funeral customs.

 You can also specify whether you want to donate your body, organs, and/or tissues for transplantation or medical research.
-Before donation, your body will be temporarily kept on life-sustaining treatment until organs can be removed.
+Before donation, your body will be temporarily on life-sustaining treatment until organs can be removed.

 Step 3.
 Include guidelines for MPOA agents (optional)

-In some instances, you can let your healthcare agent or representative (if you’ve assigned one in a Medical Power of Attorney) use this document as a suggested guideline or a strict set of instructions.
+Sometimes, you can let your healthcare agent or representative (if you’ve assigned one in a Medical Power of Attorney) use this document as a suggested guideline or a strict set of instructions.

 Initial next to your preference and state that your agent must either:

-- explicitly follow your wishes as outlined in the Living Will, or
+- explicitly follow your wishes as outlined in the Living Will or

 - be allowed to act independently and in a way they believe would be in your best interest.